csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

       - interactive system where users can modify chains + their intermediate results
     - [Language Model Cascades](https://arxiv.org/abs/2207.10342) (dohan...sutton, 2022) - treat chaining models as probabilistic programs
       - use a probabilistic-programming language (PPL) to define a joint probability model on string-valued random variables, parameterized using LMs, and then condition this model on string-valued observations in order to compute a posterior over string-valued unknowns
-      - PPLs extend probabilistic graphical models to support more complex joint distributions whose size and “shape” can itself be stochastic
+      - self-PPLs extend probabilistic graphical models to support more complex joint distributions whose size and “shape” can itself be stochastic
         - e.g., a graph unrolled for a random number of iterations, until a data-dependent stopping criterion is met
         - variables are all text: questions $Q$, answers $A$, and intermediate thoughts $T$
   - posthoc
     - Chain of Thought Prompting ([wei et al. 2022](https://arxiv.org/abs/2201.11903))
       - in few-shot prompts, don't just provide answer but also reasoning
       - model output then provides reasoning + answer
+      - Self-Consistency Improves Chain of Thought Reasoning in Language Models ([wang, wei, schuurmans, quoc le, ... zhou, 2022](https://arxiv.org/abs/2203.11171)) - sample a diverse set of reasoning paths from a language model via chain of thought prompting then return the most consistent final answer in the set
     - scratchpads [Show Your Work: Scratchpads for Intermediate Computation with Language Models](https://arxiv.org/abs/2112.00114) (nye et al. 2021)
     - selection inference ([creswell et al. 2022](https://arxiv.org/abs/2205.09712)) - generate set of facts, then iteratively generate inferences from the facts to yield the final answer
     - least-to-most prompting ([zhou...quoc le et al. 2022](https://arxiv.org/abs/2205.10625)) - prompt LLM with context showing how to reduce into subproblems; then LLM sequentially solves the subproblems, using the previous answers